qualityshepherd/brine/assets/posts/southern_coast.md

 ### RUMORS

 2. The Isle of Wights is aptly named.
 It's overrun with wights looking to add to their number.
-Nobody comes back from that retched place.
+Nobody comes back from that rretched place.
 1. Some crazy druid up in the mountains has got himself a harem and is performing miracles!
 1. Yagul Fane is built atop an ancient city with unimaginable magical treasures (BYOD: _Bring Your Own Dungeon_).
 1. Have you ever known purveyors of magic and religion to get along?
 There's tension between Yagul Fane and the monastery... count on it.